2012 Kolkata Knight Riders season: Background

 Due to the disbanding of Kochi Tuskers Kerala, each team played the remaining eight teams twice, once at home and once away.
 Therefore, each team played 16 matches.
 KKR bought back Brendon McCullum for $900,000 and West Indies Sunil Narine for $700,000.
 They also bought South-African Marchant de Lange for $50,000.
 The team replaced coach Dav Whatmore by Trevor Bayliss.
 Kolkata Knight Riders also launched a new marketing campaign titled "New Dawn.
 New Knights" and a new logo.

 KKR got off to a poor start in the tournament, losing their first two games against Delhi Daredevils and Rajasthan Royals.
 However, they fought back with consecutive wins over Royal Challengers Bangalore and Rajasthan Royals.
 In the next match, however, they messed up an easy chase against Kings XI Punjab, losing narrowly by 2 runs.
-KKR's West Indian spinner Sunil Narine took the only five-wicket haul of the tournament (5–19) in that match and despite his team losing, he was declared as the Man of The Match.
+KKR's West Indian spinner Sunil Narine took the only five-wicket haul of the tournament (5–19) in that match and despite his team losing, he was declared as the Man of the Match.
 KKR then went on to win six matches in a row (except for a washed-out match against Deccan Chargers).
 However, the team's performances dipped in the following two matches, losing against Mumbai Indians and Chennai Super Kings.
-Eventually the team had a timely return to form, when they beat Mumbai Indians and Pune Warriors India in successive away matches, with the side bowling economically to defend average totals.
+Eventually the team had a timely return to form, when they beat Mumbai Indians and Pune Warriors India in successive away matches, with the team bowling economically to defend average totals.
 This earned a second-place finish for the team at the end of the league stage and a semi-final match against Delhi Daredevils.
 An all-round performance from them saw Delhi being defeated by 18 runs, and KKR also qualifying for their maiden IPL final.

 The final between the Knight Riders and the defending two-time champions Chennai Super Kings was held at the M. A. Chidambaram Stadium.
 A hamstring injury to Lakshmipathy Balaji resulted in the inclusion of Brett Lee and due to him being a foreign player, the team was required to leave out their wicket-keeper batsman Brendon McCullum to maintain the cap of 4 foreign players.
 Manvinder Bisla was brought in to replace McCullum.
 The team eventually won the match with the help of some impressive batting performance by Bisla (89 from 48 balls) and Jacques Kallis (69 from 49 balls) to become the champions of the tournament for the first time.
 Manvinder Bisla was declared Man of the Match and Sunil Narine was named Man of the Series.

 Sunil Narine was the second-highest wicket-taker as well as player of the tournament, and also had the best economy rate in the tournament.
 The batting was led by skipper Gautam Gambhir, who was the second-highest run-getter of the tournament and scored 6 half-centuries out of a total of 11 from his team.